William758/ZetArtifacts/README.md

 ## Changelog:

+v1.4.9 - Tossed items will once again drop as command cubes when Artifact of Command is active.

 v1.4.8 - Prevent tossing items gained through fake inventories.
 Only increase interactable spawns if artifact is enabled.

 v1.4.7 - Accumulation display now includes time added by Puzzle of Chronos from MysticsItems.
 Config to add scrapper to bazaar while using Artifact of Tossing.